 Did you know tart cherries are packed with a number of amazing antioxidants and nutrients?

-First a lot of research has been published lately about the natural health benefits of this Michigan-grown fruit including its ability to maintain healthy joint function, help with a getting a restful night’s sleep and an entire range of other protection for a healthy body.
-Let’s take a closer looker at this amazing fruit.
+A lot of research has been published lately about the natural health benefits of this Michigan-grown fruit including its ability to maintain healthy joint function, help with a getting a restful night’s sleep and an entire range of other protection for a healthy body.

 A study published in 2009 by the Journal of Nutrition indicated that the consumptions of highs in antioxidants are associated with enjoying a healthy body.
 Antioxidants help to fight oxidative damage caused by free radicals in the body.
 Free radicals are unstable oxygen molecules that actually steal oxygen molecules from healthy cells.